hoangduytranuk/blender_manual/blender_docs/manual/interface/window_system/regions.rst

 .. _bpy.types.Region:
+.. _ui-region:

 *******
 Regions
 *******

-An area is subdivided into regions.
+Every Editor in Blender is divided into Regions.
+Regions can have smaller structuring elements like :doc:`tabs and panels </interface/window_system/tabs_panels>` with buttons, controls and widgets placed within them.

 .. figure:: /images/interface_window-system_regions_3d-view.png
    :align: center

-   The regions of the 3D View editor showing the Sidebar and the Operator panel after adding a Cube.
+   The regions of the 3D Viewport showing the Sidebar and the Adjust Last Operation panel after adding a Cube.

-   Header (green), Main region (yellow), Toolbar (blue), Sidebar (red) and Operator panel (pink).
+   Header (green), Main region (yellow), Toolbar (blue), Sidebar (red) and Adjust Last Operation panel (pink).

+.. _ui-region-window:

 Main Region
 ===========